wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.2.5 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8
+* Tweak - enqueue the 'a3rev-admin-flat-ui-style' script on product edit page to fix the height of chosen multiple drop down on meta box
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons

 = 1.2.4 - 2015/03/19 =
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.7
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.1.1